Your First 6 Months — BJJ Beginner Roadmap

 Drink Before You're Thirsty

 Dehydration reduces strength, focus, and recovery speed.
-Hydrate consistently through the day — especially if you sweat heavily.
+Hydrate consistently throughout the day.
 Coffee and energy drinks are not hydration replacements.

 Meal Timing